Probing Semantic Alignment, Lexical Invariance, and Syntactic Influence in LLM Metaphor Processing: Experiment

 \subsection{Datasets}

-Table \ref{tab:dataset} provides details of datasets in our experiments.
-For spatial analysis experiment, we employed Fig-QA, a human-annotated resource for Winograd-style non-literal language understanding tasks \cite{liu-etal-2022-testing}.
-Fig-QA consists of two pairs of metaphors \{\(m_1\), \(m_2\)\} and corresponding literal meanings \{\(R_1\), \(R_2\)\} grouped into sets of four, sharing the same concept mapping but conveying divergent meanings.
-To ensure the experiment solely focus on metaphorical expression, minimizing the influence of literal components, metaphor interpretations are required to only alter concept-relevant parts annotated by GPT-4o within sentences (bold in Fig-QA examples).
+Table \ref{tab:dataset} summarizes the datasets used in our experiments, each corresponding to a specific probing setting introduced in Section \ref{sec:Methodology}.
+For the spatial analysis experiment, we use Fig-QA, a human-annotated resource designed for Winograd-style metaphorical language understanding \cite{liu-etal-2022-testing}, licensed under the MIT License.
+Fig-QA organizes instances into sets of four, consisting of two metaphors \(\{m_i, m_i'\}\) and their corresponding human-annotated literal interpretations (serving as \(\{R_i, R_i'\}\)), which reflect the same underlying semantic attribute while differing in surface form.
+To focus the analysis on metaphor interpretation rather than literal variation, model-generated interpretations are constrained, via span-level annotations, to modify only metaphor-relevant parts of each sentence, with spans identified by GPT-4o (highlighted in bold in Fig-QA examples).

-For metaphorical imagination and syntactic shuffle experiments, we introduced Metaphor Understanding Challenge Dataset (MUNCH) annotated by linguists \cite{tong-etal-2024-metaphor}, derived from VU Amsterdam Metaphor Corpus \cite{steen2010method}, one of the most widely cited metaphor corpora.
-MUNCH is designed to challenge LLMs with complex metaphors and we extract data from the paraphrase generation task of MUNCH.
-In the syntactic shuffle, tokenization protocols and systematic extraction of divergent lexical substitutions are implemented with WordNet 2020 \cite{mccrae-etal-2020-english}, an updated version of English lexical database.
+For Metaphorical Imagination and Syntactic Shuffle experiments, we adopt the Metaphor Understanding Challenge Dataset (MUNCH) \cite{tong-etal-2024-metaphor}, licensed under CC BY 4.0, a linguistically annotated benchmark derived from the VU Amsterdam Metaphor Corpus \cite{steen2010method}.
+In MUNCH, each sentence contains a metaphor that is challenging for LLMs and is centered around a single annotated metaphorical word.
+We extract instances from its paraphrase generation task and construct multiple experimental settings from the same set of base sentences.
+For syntactic shuffle, tokenization and controlled lexical substitutions are performed using WordNet 2020 \cite{mccrae-etal-2020-english} to introduce systematic perturbations while preserving lexical meanings.